ab-inbev-ze-company/ze-code-challenges/data.md

 ## Exercise 8

 Draw a data flow for loading data from an e-Commerce site to a Data Mart.
 The data will be extracted from APIs and needs to be combined with data from Excel files before it is stored in the Data Mart - explain the main components and the tools you would use.
 Show how the end-users will access the data.

+**Any doubts?
+You can open issues here in GitHub and we will get in touch**

+We wish you good luck! ✌️